Losant/losant-mqtt-arduino/README.md

-Structure Arduino SDK
+Losant Arduino SDK
 ============

-The Structure Arduino SDK provides a simple way for your Arduino-based things to connect and communicate with the [Structure IoT developer platform](https://getstructure.io).
+The Losant Arduino SDK provides a simple way for your Arduino-based things to connect and communicate with the [Losant IoT developer platform](https://losant.com).

 ## Installation
-The Structure Arduino SDK is distributed as an Arduino library.
+The Losant Arduino SDK is distributed as an Arduino library.
 It can be installed in two ways:

 1. Download a zip of this repository and include it into your Arduino Sketch.
 Select `Sketch -> Include Library -> Add .ZIP` library from the Arduino menu.